 Saint Helena Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saint Helena Island is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Saint Helena Island who work in office and administrative support (10.39%), management occupations (10.35%), and food service (9.91%).
+There are especially a lot of people living in Saint Helena Island who work in sales jobs (12.17%), food service (10.84%), and office and administrative support (9.66%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Saint Helena Island has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Saint Helena Island has few renters and college students.
 But the biggest reason it is quieter in Saint Helena Island than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Saint Helena Island may be for you.

 Saint Helena Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Saint Helena Island is an extremely ethnically-diverse town.
 The people who call Saint Helena Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saint Helena Island residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Saint Helena Island include Irish, English, African, and Italian.
+Important ancestries of people in Saint Helena Island include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Saint Helena Island is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Italian.